-Sneezing is a symptom of common and other respiratory disease which are transmitted through inhalation of contaminated air.
-Other option provided in the question are not infectious disease hence they are not transmitted through human contact.
+Sneezing is a symptom of common and other respiratory diseases which are transmitted through inhalation of contaminated air.
+Other option provided in the question are not infectious disease, hence they are not transmitted through human contact.

 8. AIDS cannot be transmitted by